gudzpoz/brocatel/README.md

 2. I want to use Brocatel in my own project.

+    A [Brocatel VS Code extension](https://marketplace.visualstudio.com/items?itemName=gudzpoz.vscode-brocatel) extension has been published both to the VS Marketplace and the Open VSX Registry.
+You may use it to aid your story writing by getting syntax error highlights and instant previews.

-    A [VS Code](https://code.visualstudio.com/) extension is on the way to facilitate development and debugging.
-Before then, if you want to use Brocatel in real games, you might need to use a bit of CLI, i.e., clone this project and `pnpm install && pnpm build`.
-You will need to use the compiler under the `mdc/` directory and bundle the runtime under the `vm/` directory with your game.
-Documentation is coming soon.
+    The extension will probably support compiling, debugging and exporting Brocatel stories very soon.
+Before then, if you want to use Brocatel in real games, you will need to use a bit of CLI, i.e., use `npx --package @brocatel/mdc@0.3.5 -- brocatelc YOUR_MARKDOWN_FILE.md` to compile your files, which should generate a `.lua` file (the story) and a `.pot` file (for translators).
+To actually get the story out of the `.lua` file, you will need to use the [`brocatel`](https://luarocks.org/modules/gudzpoz/brocatel) Lua library, whose API is available at [https://gudzpoz.github.io/brocatel/api/](https://gudzpoz.github.io/brocatel/api/).

 <details><summary>Navigation</summary>